-- Keep all outlets open whenever possible for best system performance. - Keep the paths under all seats clear of objects to help circulate the air inside the vehicle more effectively. - Use of non-GM approved hood deflectors can adversely affect the performance of the system.
+- Clear away any ice, snow, or leaves from air inlets at the base of the windshield that could block the flow of air into the vehicle. - Keep the path under the front seats clear of objects to help circulate the air inside of the vehicle more effectively. - Use of non-GM approved hood deflectors can adversely affect the performance of the system.